turtle261/infotheory/README.md

 InfoTheory is a Rust library, CLI, and Python extension for algorithmic information theory and related information-theoretic functions.
-It's focused on predictive modelling, compression-derived complexity estimates, AIXI approximate (and other universal-ish) agents, and tooling.
+It's focused on predictive modelling, compression and its derived complexity estimates, AIXI approximate (and other universal-ish) agents, and tooling.

+**We provide a prediction library, including applications of predictors, and tooling to evaluate and select better predictors for specific tasks.**

 ## What Is Included